VA-11 Hall-A: Accolades

 VA-11 Hall-A made appearances on lists of the most anticipated video games multiple times before its release.
 An article by GamesRadar staff of the "12 PAX East games we wish we were still playing" included VA-11 Hall-A; praise was directed at the game's complexity, and how "you can decide to give the customer the drink they ordered, flipping through the recipe book and dragging ingredients into the mixer in a simple minigame, or you can screw it up, and give them something totally different", as well as the "wildly different directions" the narrative takes as a result.
 Similarly, Twinfinite's Matthew Byrd ranked VA-11 Hall-A first on the "10 Anticipated Indie Games You Have to Check Out in 2016", writing that: "While I can honestly say that I've never specifically wished for a cyberpunk bartending game before, now that I know such a thing exists, it is all that I can think of."
 Zach Budgor of Kill Screen described VA-11 Hall-A as one of their favourite titles at Cyberpunk Game Jam 2014, describing it as "self-styled 'cyberpunk bartender action' with detailed art and an LP's worth of bass-heavy future bangers."
 PC Gamer added VA-11 Hall-A's playable prologue to their list of "The best free PC games".
 Upon release, Thomas Faust of IndieGames.com labelled VA-11 Hall-A the best game of the year, adding "as far as I'm concerned, the rest of 2016 can go home now.
 Game of the year right there, bam."
 Faust also noted that the slice of life setting of VA-11 Hall-A, as well as its characters, are a departure from more conventional video game settings.
 Similarly, Gizmodo UK on June 25 listed VA-11 Hall-A as their top recommended video game for the week.
 Ana Valens of Den of Geek also listed VA-11 Hall-A as "one of the great visual novels of 2016", again praising the game's characters and "powerful" writing.

-Sequel
+Legacy

+A short spin-off visual novel, VA-11 Hall-A KIDS!, was released on April 1, 2018, as an April Fools' Day joke.
+A parody set in a Japanese high school, it features younger versions of the game's characters.
+It also included an Easter egg for a future 3D game with PS1-era graphics.

 The sequel N1RV Ann-A was announced in September 2018 for PlayStation 4, Nintendo Switch, and PC.
 It takes place on Saint Alicia, a fictional resort island in the Caribbean, and follows Sam, a working mother with an 8-year-old son who is having relationship issues with her partner Leon.
 It was planned for release in 2020, but was delayed in December 2020 to a non-specific date due to programming-related delays and creative differences.